ArtSabintsev/Cognac/README.md

 # Cognac 🥃
-An Alluring, Dark, Muted, Night Shift Friendly Theme.
+An Alluring, Dark, Muted, Night Shift Friendly Theme For Your Favorite Text Editor.

 ## Palette